You are here

 What do I need to do to file a federal lawsuit?

-Please consult the Guide for Pro Se Litigants for information on how to file your case in federal court.
+Please consult the Guide for Self Represented Litigants for information on how to file your case in federal court.

 Can I file my complaint in any divisional office?

 You may file you complaint initially in any of the three divisional offices.
 After the case is filed, the court will tell you where to file all future papers.